ctrl-a-d/gibdrop/README.md

 A helper utility for automating and patching the [Twitch-Channel-Points-Miner-v2](https://github.com/rdavydov/Twitch-Channel-Points-Miner-v2) streamer list.

+## Purpose

+The main intent of this script is to make farming Twitch drops for [Rust](https://store.steampowered.com/app/252490/Rust/) as easy as possible.
+It automatically fetches all available Rust drop streamers from the official [website](https://twitch.facepunch.com/), saves their usernames to a file, and allows you to load them and start the miner with minimal effort.

+After you have collected all the Rust drops, you can easily switch back to your default streamers list and continue farming channel points or other drops as usual.

 ## Features
 - Automatically manages Python dependencies and environment:
   - Tries to install dependencies system-wide